Covid-19 inquiry draft terms of reference published by Government

 The draft terms of reference include identifying the lessons to be learned from the pandemic.

-The Government has published its draft terms of reference for the upcoming Covid-19 pandemic public inquiry.
+The Government has published its draft terms of reference for the Covid-19 public inquiry, which bereaved relatives have described as a “huge step forward”.

-In a statement published on Thursday, the Cabinet Office said the main topics of the inquiry will be examining the response to the pandemic and the impact of the pandemic in England, Wales, Scotland and Northern Ireland, and produce a factual narrative account about what happened.
+In a statement published on Thursday, the Cabinet Office said the two main topics of the inquiry will be examining the response to the pandemic and its impact in England, Wales, Scotland and Northern Ireland, and it will produce a factual narrative account of what happened.

-It adds that the inquiry plans to identify the lessons to be learned from the above so it can inform the UK’s preparations for future pandemics.
+It adds that the inquiry plans to identify the lessons to be learned so it can inform the UK’s preparations for future pandemics.

-Within these two main topics, the public health response, the response in the health and care sector and the economic response are also expected to be covered.
+Within the two main topics, the public health response, the response of the health and care sector and the economic response are also expected to be covered.

 It comes after a consultation with the inquiry chairwoman, Heather Hallett, and ministers in the devolved administrations.

-The Cabinet Office said there would now be a further public consultation of about four weeks led by Lady Hallett to consider any changes to the terms before they are finalised.
+There will be a further public consultation of about four weeks, led by Lady Hallett, to consider any changes to the terms before they are finalised.

 She has urged those with views to come forward and share them.

+He said devolved administrations would be consulted before the final scope of the inquiry was published.

+Downing Street previously indicated Mr Johnson would be willing to give evidence under oath if asked, with the Prime Minister’s official spokesman saying he “will conform to what is required for the inquiry”.

-It adds that the inquiry will aim to understand the experiences of those most affected by the pandemic – including bereaved families – as well as looking at any disparities evident in the impact of the pandemic and the Government’s response.
+On Thursday, the Cabinet Office said the inquiry will aim to understand the experiences of those most affected by the pandemic – including bereaved families – as well as looking at any disparities in the impact of the pandemic and the Government’s response.

 Baroness Hallett said: “Following publication of the draft terms of reference by the Government, tomorrow I shall open the public consultation on the scope of the UK Covid-19 Inquiry.
 This consultation is independent of the Government and an opportunity for everyone across the United Kingdom to give me their views on what the inquiry should investigate.